CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * Physical medium:
  When exchanging the media, it is of course necessary that the ** physical media ** of the receiver and transmitter system coincide.
 However, mechanical equivalence is not enough, because the mismatch of parameters such as speed in bands can lead to problems.
 * Character code (eg ASCII or EBCDIC):
- If the sender and receiver systems match the ** character code ** used, individual sectors or blocks in plain text that can be distributed unrelated on the data carrier can be read using physical reading.
+ If the sender and receiver system match the ** character code ** used, individual sectors or blocks in plain text that can be distributed unrelated on the data carrier can be read using physical reading.
 If the character codes used do not match, the transmitted data will be misinterpreted.
 * Formatting the operating system or file system of media:
  In addition, if the sender and receiver systems have the same operating and file system for data medium exchange, or if the receiver operating system prefers to read formatting of other operating systems (eg not all Unix operating systems can read in NTFS data carriers), then all files can , as they were at the sender, be restored.
 This is sufficient for information that is not subject to any further formatting as done by most application programs (eg word processors).
 * Application software: